Thoracic Malignancies - Board Review Summary

 Heart: mean heart dose ALARA; heart V40 <50%.

-PACIFIC caveats: do NOT use durvalumab for EGFR-mutant or ALK-rearranged tumors when a targeted post-CRT strategy exists; benefit in PD-L1 TPS 0% remains less certain; and roughly 20-25% of real-world CRT pts never reach consolidation because of toxicity or early progression.
+PACIFIC caveats: do not use durvalumab for EGFR-mutant or ALK-rearranged tumors when a targeted post-CRT strategy exists; benefit in PD-L1 TPS 0% remains less certain; and roughly 20-25% of real-world CRT pts never reach consolidation because of toxicity or early progression.

 Concurrent vs Adjuvant IO + CRT